nest/nest-simulator/doc/htmldoc/index.rst

           NEST is used in computational neuroscience to model and study behavior of large networks of neurons.

           The models describe single neuron and synapse behavior and their connections.
-          Different mechanisms of plasticity can be used to investigate artificial learning and help to shed light on the fundamental principles of how the brain works.
+          Different mechanisms of plasticity can be used to investigate learning and help to shed light on the fundamental principles of how the brain works.

           NEST offers convenient and efficient commands to define and connect large networks,